ServusCarolus/tl-switch/README.md

 2. Arch-based and likely others: `su -`

-The hyphen after `su` switches all environment references to root; otherwise, the environment will use the variables from the user's home where `su` was launched.
+For both of the points above, the hyphen after `su` switches all environment references to root.
+Otherwise, the environment will use the variables from the user's home where `su` was launched.
 That could introduce subtle errors.
 One definitely needs to use this full context switch with the `tl-switch` script.
 Even when using `install-tl` or `tlmgr`, it may be helpful to use `su -` to switch contexts fully to the superuser.
 Note that some distros have packages that will run the latest `install-tl` for you.

 ### Fixing the Mess that Some Online Fora Make

 When searching online fora (the neutral plural of *forum*), one often sees someone suggest that a user invoke a desktop-integrated application with `sudo` via a terminal.
-That is a mistake on many levels and can cause undocumented behavior because:
+That is a mistake on many levels and can cause undocumented behavior because it could make the root user, not the normal user, the owner of one or more of the following:

 1. That application may have its own hidden directory, e.g. `.appname`, where it saves configurations, incremental changes, and such.
 That could be in one's home directory or even under `~/.local/share`.